 The European Tour also manages the Challenge Tour, which features 28 tournaments in 22 countries in 2016, and the Senior Tour, which features 13 tournaments in nine countries in 2016.
 It is also the Managing Partner of Ryder Cup Europe, the body which, alongside the PGA of America, administers golf’s greatest team contest, The Ryder Cup.

 The European Tour broadcasts live coverage of its tournaments to over 490 million homes in more than 150 countries every week, generating in excess of 2200 global broadcast hours for each event.
 It also enjoys the support of many of the world’s leading business brands with Rolex, BMW, Jumeirah Golf Estates, Emirates and Titleist as Official Partners.

-The present Board is: David Williams (Chairman), Angel Gallardo (Vice Chairman), Paul Eales, Chris Hanell, David Jones, Robert Lee, John O’Leary, Mark Roe, David J Russell, Ove Sellberg and Jamie Spence.
+The present Board is: David Williams (Chairman), Angel Gallardo (Vice Chairman), Paul Eales, Chris Hanell, David Jones, Robert Lee, John O’Leary, Mark Roe, , David J Russell, Ove Sellberg and Jamie Spence.
 Damon Buffini, Sophie Goldschmidt and Jutta af Rosenborg are Non-Executive Directors.

-The present Tournament Committee comprises: Thomas Björn (Chairman), Felipe Aguilar, Gonzalo Fernandez-Castaño, Joakim Haeggman, David Howell, Raphaël Jacquelin, Miguel Angel Jiménez, Peter Lawrie, Paul McGinley, Edoardo Molinari, Francesco Molinari, Henrik Stenson, Graeme Storm, Bernd Wiesberger
+The present Tournament Committee comprises: Thomas Björn (Chairman), Felipe Aguilar, Rafa Cabrera-Bello, Gonzalo Fernandez-Castaño, Michael Hoey, David Howell, Miguel Angel Jiménez, Robert Karlsson, Paul Lawrie, Peter Lawrie, Paul McGinley, Edoardo Molinari, Francesco Molinari, Henrik Stenson, Graeme Storm, Bernd Wiesberger